kamal9580/Buzznet/README.md

-# EX-BLUEBIRD
+# Buzznet

 ## Overview

-This project is a  social media application built with Next.js, React.js, MongoDB, and TailwindCSS.
+This project is a  social media application built with Next.js, React.js, MongoDB,Prisma and TailwindCSS.
 The application includes features such as OAuth authentication, social sign-in, tweeting, liking, commenting, profile editing, and drag-and-drop image uploads.

 ## Features